... that Fabulous Furry Robot World

 “Ah hear the voice of the Lord sayin’ Jack is no angel,” said a jowly evangelist with a Southern accent.

 “It's blasphemy!” yelled a flame-haired prophet as he pounded his fist on the table.
-“Our predecessors, the Ten Populist Evangelists, are rolling over on their divine clouds.
-This man is here to alter the Ten Heavenly Laws and destroy the religious sanctity of the state.”
+“Our predecessors, the ten populist evangelists, are rolling over on their divine clouds.”

 Moses looked to Brother Judas.
 “Could he do that?”

 Brother Judas cleared his throat.
 “All laws are transitory, changing by the vote of the people.
 Except for the Heavenly Laws.
-Thanks to the foresight of our predecessors, they can't be altered.
-For my part, I intend to assist our new angel, to help him avoid theological errors that would cause the Priestbots to dispatch him quickly back to heaven.”
+Thanks to the foresight of our predecessors, they can't be altered.”

 There was much confusion.
 Moses put up a firm hand.
 “There will be no more speculation.
 Let's allow our angel to deliver his message to our all-seeing helpers, the Priestbots.”

-There was much trumpeting and the Inauguration Day Parade came on as it did every day, but the citizens of Fabulous Furry World knew something different was in the air.
+There was much trumpeting, and the Inauguration Day Parade came on as it did every day, but the citizens of the furry robot world knew something different was in the air.
 They knew an angel was said to be on earth when none had come before.

-“And now a message from our president, our angel, Jack Morton,” said the unseen announcer, and Jack appeared, looking fabulous in sunshine and his new cloud-of-heaven hair transplant.
+“And now a message from our president, our angel, Jack Jackson,” said the unseen announcer, and Jack appeared, looking fabulous in sunshine and his new cloud-of-heaven hair transplant.

 ---The End---